nuttyboy/Getting_And_Cleaning_Data/README.md

 ## Steps to do
-First download the data source (read Codebook.md in this repo), unzip it and place into your working folder.
+First download the data source (read Codebook.md in this repo), unzip it and place into your local folder.
-Place run_analysis.R in the working folder and set this folder as your working directory using setwd().
+Place run_analysis.R in the same local folder and set this folder as your working directory using setwd().
 Source the run_analysis.R code in R program.
 Then type runanalysis() in R, which will generate a new file tiny_data.txt in your working directory.